open-policy-agent/opa/docs/content/management-bundles.md

 | `iat` | `string` | No | Time of signature creation since epoch in seconds.
 For informational purposes only. |
 | `iss` | `string` | No | Identifies the issuer of the JWT.
 For informational purposes only. |

+---
+**NOTE**

-> Note: OPA will first look for the `keyid` on the command-line.
-If the `keyid` is empty, OPA will look for it in it's
+OPA will first look for the `keyid` on the command-line.
+If the `keyid` is empty, OPA will look for it in it's configuration.
-> configuration.
 If `keyid` is still empty, OPA will finally look for `kid` in the JWT header.

+To include additional claims in the JWT payload such as `scope`, `iat`, `iss` use the `--claims-file` flag in the `opa build` or `opa sign` commands to provide a JSON file containing optional claims.
+See `opa build --help` or `opa sign --help` for more details.

+---

 The following hashing algorithms are supported: